bryanlammon/supra/readme.md

 * Unpublished manuscripts.

 For books, book chapters, and consecutively paginated journal articles, Supra uses the expected CSL JSON fields.
-For manuscripts, you can add `volume` and `container-title` fields to produce a citation in "forthcoming" format, *e.g.,* June Smith, *An Article About Someting*, 10 Law J. (forthcoming 2021).
+For unpublished manuscripts that are forthcoming in a law review, you can add `volume` and `container-title` fields to produce a citation in "forthcoming" format, *e.g.,* June Smith, *An Article About Someting*, 10 Law J. (forthcoming 2021).
 In Zotero, you can enter those on separate lines in the "Extra" field:

 ```Markdown